-- Identify types of student motivators used by the classroom teacher.
-Identify types of management techniques used in class. - Interview the teacher about the behavior support system normally used in the class (e.g., expectations/rules, positive and punitive consequences, preventative strategies). - Take note of the social and emotional learning (SEL) components in place.
+- \Identify types of student motivators used by the classroom teacher.
+Identify types of management techniques used in virtual class meetings and live lessons. - \Interview the teacher about the behavior support system normally used in the class (e.g., expectations/rules, positive and punitive consequences, preventative strategies).
+Compare this with any behavior supports in place through virtual learning. - Review and take notes on any social and emotional learning (SEL) components in place through virtual and/or classroom instruction.